-- a.
-A writ of execution against personal property of the judgment debtor may be issued by the Clerk of the Superior Court if the judgment is recorded in the judgment docket of the Superior Court. - b.
-A writ of execution against personal property or earnings may be issued by the Clerk of the Special Civil Part if the judgment is recorded in the case records of the Superior Court, Law Division, Special Civil Part but not in the judgment docket of the Superior Court. - c.
+a.
+A writ of execution against personal property or earnings of the judgment debtor may be issued by the Clerk of the Superior Court if the judgment was entered in a part of the Superior

+Court other than the Special Civil Part of the Law Division or is recorded in the Statewide Judgment Lien Index of the Superior Court.

+- b.
+A writ of execution against personal property or earnings may be issued by the Deputy Clerk if the judgment is recorded in the case records of the Superior Court, Law Division, Special Civil Part but not in the Statewide Judgment Lien Index. - c.
 As many writs of execution with respect to a particular judgment may be issued as the judgment creditor requests, and may issue a writ of execution to more than one county at the same time.